Federal Updates

 Repayment Plan/New Borrowers

-Borrowers with new loans made on or after July 1, 2026 can be repaid using only two plans: a new standard repayment plan and the new income-based Repayment Assistance Plan.
+New loans made on or after July 1, 2026 can be repaid using only two plans: a new standard repayment plan and the new income-based Repayment Assistance Plan (RAP).
 If a borrower with new loans made on or after July 1, 2026 does not select a plan, they will be assigned to the new standard repayment plan.

-After all current borrowers move out of all other current Income-Driven Repayment (IDR) or standard plans, they will be sunset.
+Once all current borrowers transition out of the existing Income-Driven Repayment (IDR) or standard plans, these plans will be discontinued.

 Repayment Plan/Current Borrowers

-Current borrowers with no new loans made on or after July 1, 2026 are eligible to enroll in the current Standard, Graduated, Extended, or current Income-Based repayment plans; they may also opt in to the new Repayment Assistance Plan.
+Current borrowers with no new loans made on or after July 1, 2026 are eligible to enroll in the current Standard, Graduated, Extended, or current Income-Based Repayment (IBR) plans; they may also opt in to the new Repayment Assistance Plan (RAP).

-Current borrowers enrolled in ICR, PAYE, or SAVE plans must transition to a different repayment plan (current IBR, current standard plans, or RAP) by July 1, 2028.
-If no selection is made by that date, they will be moved into RAP automatically.
+Current borrowers enrolled in Income-Contingent Repayment (ICR), Pay As Your Earn (PAYE), or Saving on a Valuable Education (SAVE) plans must transition to a different repayment plan (current IBR, current standard plan, or RAP) by July 1, 2028.
+If no selection is made by that date, they will be moved into the RAP plan automatically.

 Repayment Assistance Plan (RAP)